sabrinaMKE201073/DSroadmap2025/README.md

 - ✅ Introduction to SQL
 - ✅ Intermediate SQL
 - ✅ Introduction to Data Visualization with Seaborn
 - ✅ EDA in Python
 - ✅ Large Language Models (LLMs) Concepts
 - ✅ Understanding Artificial Intelligence
+- 🔄🔄 Supervised Machine Learning: Regression and Classification *(Current progress)*
 - 🔜 Cleaning Data with Python *(Next)*
 - 🔜 Intro to Functions in Python *(Next)*
 - 🔜 Introduction to Statistics in Python *(Next)*